 Birch Lake is located within the City of White Bear Lake and is 127 acres with a maximum depth of 6 feet.
 Land is completely developed around Birch Lake and there are 4 storm sewer inlets around the lake.
 Birch Lake is a rare find in the metropolitan area because of its clarity and water quality.
 Results of Chl A and TP are very low for such an urbanized water body.
-TP and ChlA have had a slight down trend the last 16 years.
-This is good to see especially for a metro lake because it suggests that runoff from the surrounding watershed entering the lake is also low in nutrient levels.
+TP has had a slight up trend over the last 16 years while ChlA has had a slight down trend during that same time period.
+This is somewhat unusual because TP and ChlA usually go up and down together.
 Birch Lake experienced a winter fish kill in 2014.
 Fish survey completed fall of 2014 did not show much change to the fish population from the 2011 survey except for a lack of largemouth bass in 2014.